-The perfect ratio in making this chili garlic fish sauce (Nước chấm)
+The perfect ratio for this sweet chili garlic sauce is:

-The more finely the cloves are crushed (not cut or mince into pieces), the stronger the flavor will be.
-That said I strongly recommend you using one of the old-fashioned way to crush garlic: using mortar and pestle.
+The more the garlic is crushed, the stronger the flavor it releases.
+I strongly recommend using one of the old-fashioned ways to achieve that flavor to the fullest: mortar and pestle.

 Crushed garlic goes well not only with dipping sauce but also with butter-flavored base sauce.

-I bought a granite mortal and pestle ages ago and still using it.
+I bought a granite mortar and pestle ages ago and still using it.
 I love it so much because:

-- Granite mortal and pestle are the best when it comes to crushing garlic and other fresh herbs
+- Granite mortal and pestle are the best for crushing garlic and other fresh herbs.

-- In a small mixing bowl, mix all ingredients together (except garlic and chili) and whisk until everything is combined.
+- Mix all ingredients together (except garlic and chili) in a small mixing bowl and whisk until sugar is dissolved completely.

 - Store in an airtight container in the fridge for up to one week.

 Thank you so much for trying the recipe out :).
 It means a lot to me.